anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Technology… the knack of so arranging the world that we don't have to experience it.
+Quote: A friend is someone who gives you total freedom to be yourself.

-By: Max Frisch
+By: Jim Morrison